 My word I had a good night's sleep last night, even the pigeons were far fewer, kept their distance and started cooing so much later.

-I crawled out of bed at about 07:00 and flicked the boiler and heating on, for this morning we were to enjoy a lovely hot shower and a change of clothes, for today we were to rub shoulders with our fellow man in York city.
+I crawled out of bed at about 07:00 and flicked the boiler and heating on as this morning we were to enjoy a lovely hot shower and a change of clothes, as we were to rub shoulders with our fellow man in York city.

 Having had air assisted suspension fitted to the rear axle two or three years ago I find now that if I get 'Freddie' to stand on tip toes a bit with the air pressure, the back end rises just far enough to make the drainage of water from the shower tray to the grey water tank just that bit too slow.
 I'll have to give it some thought as to how I get over that one, I could drive the front end forward on to the levelling blocks a little way but that seems a bit inconvenient.